LuanaMartelli/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/README.md

 ```

-2. __Give your own feelings about the final solution.
+2. <b>Give your own feelings about the final solution.
 Propose
    improvements or ways to do the things differently.
 If any, provide
-   references to your readings for the improvements.__
+   references to your readings for the improvements.</b>

 This solution is quite good as it can manage itself.
 But, we could improve this solution
 by adding more automatism.
 For instance, when a node is down, there is no alert generated,